khcd/sketch-export-generator/README.md

 ![alt text](http://philippehong.com/download/SketchExportGenerator.png "Logo Sketch Export Generator")

-A simple plugin to Sketch to generate export in iOS and Android with shortcuts.
+A simple plugin for Sketch to generate export in iOS and Android with shortcuts.

 Installation